 Species: Eared Dove

 Average Speed: A strong flier with speeds of up to 55 mph

 Shooting Season: The Shooting season for Eared Dove runs all year round in the Province of Cordoba in Argentina and Uruguay.

-They are massive agricultural pests and they are a gregarious bird when not feeding, and form flocks especially at migration time or at communal roosts in the day.
+They are massive agricultural pests and they are a gregarious bird when not feeding, and form large flocks especially at migration time or at communal roosts in the day.
 Its flight is high, fast and direct and their sharp flicks of their wings are very similar to that of the Pigeon.
 There is no fixed breeding season for the Dove and they are provided with plentiful food and habitat to enable them to breed all year round.

 Eared Doves provide the ”big bag” shooting experience most people will ever encounter.
 There are said to be around 25 million of these Doves in the fields around Córdoba in Northern Argentina but recent estimates put the figure in the region of 32 million.
 During a shoot day, it is not uncommon for a gun to shoot numbers in the late hundreds per day.
 The Eared Doves around Córdoba do not migrate and the ginormous flocks are continuously flying between their roosting woods and open fields.
 They are also known in Argentina as “Palomas Doradas” because of their shining feathers sometimes present in their feathers.